tiangolo/full-stack/docker-swarm-cluster-deploy.md

 ```

-## GitLab Runner
+## GitLab Runner in Docker

-If you use GitLab and want to integrate Continuous Integration / Continuous Deployment, you can follow this section.
+If you use GitLab and want to integrate Continuous Integration / Continuous Deployment, you can follow this section to install the GitLab runner.

+There is a sub-section with how to install it in Docker Swarm mode and one in Docker standalone mode.

+### Create the GitLab Runner in Docker Swarm mode

 To install a GitLab runner in Docker Swarm mode run: